Baby and Toddler Sleep

 Understanding common sleep disruptions can help you respond calmly and effectively.
 Some common sleep struggles for toddlers are:

-• Nightmares that may be triggered by stress, illness, or fever.
-Respond with calm reassurance.
+• Why: These may be triggered by stress, illness, or fever.

 A calm, consistent bedtime routine helps toddlers feel secure and settle more easily into sleep.